Advocacy & Action Agenda

 - 1 in 3 households are directly impacted

 Organizations that make up the Facing Addiction Action Network represent diverse areas of interest across the spectrum of substance use and addiction issues.
 From recovery community organizations to family advocacy groups, prevention and education networks, public health agencies, labor partners, faith leaders and many more, we will all work together to execute the following action agenda and promote real solutions to the addiction crisis.
+To view the list of over 600 Action Network partners who stand in support of the agenda below, please click here.

 We hope you’ll join us as we work to shift public perception, tackle stigma and offer real solutions to our nation’s most urgent health crises.
 The Facing Addiction Action Plan can be downloaded here and includes the action items listed below.
 You may click on each one in this short table of contents and be taken to individual actions or read through the entire document.